on-ramp/api-doc/README.md

 Base and fork from [Slate](https://github.com/lord/slate)

+## Modify Documentation

+In order to modify documentation everything is under `source` folder.
+In particular the main file to be modify is `index.html.md` which is in Markdown file.

+Please check [Slate Documentation](https://github.com/lord/slate/wiki) to know about:

+- Markdown support
+- Includes files
+- Change images and logos

 ## Prerequisites

 This projects builds and runs with Ruby 2.3.1, but it is not mandatory for you to have Ruby installed because it can also be built and run with Docker.